nmpowell/carbon-intensity-forecast-tracking/README.md

 To measure regional forecast accuracy it would be preferable to have a retrospective `actual` CI value for each region, but the API only provides this [at the national level](https://api.carbonintensity.org.uk/intensity).

 From tracking the [pt24h](https://carbon-intensity.github.io/api-definitions/#get-intensity-from-pt24h) data, these "actual" values, as well as forecasts, are sometimes adjusted post-hoc, i.e. several hours after the relevant time window has passed.
 This is because some renewable generation data becomes available after the fact, and NGESO update their numbers.
 We could continue monitoring this, but we have to stop sometime.
-For the purposes of this project, to give an anchor against which we can measure forecast accuracy, I choose the "actual" "final forecast" values as the latest ones accessible up to 24 hours after the start of the time window.
+For the purposes of this project, to give an anchor against which we can measure forecast accuracy, I choose the "actual" and "final forecast" values as the latest ones accessible up to 24 hours after the start of the time window.

 ## Data notes